economicnetwork/archon-dex/README.md

 # archon dex

-basic client to trade with relays (Radar)
+archon is a trading framework to trade with Central and Decentral exchanges.
+Archondex allows to trade on 0x, in particular Radar-relay.
+Other relays can be supported in principle.

 requirements:
 * zerox utils